dsagman/picat/readme_hakank_comments4.md

 When solving constraint problems use `element(I,List,V )` and not `V #= List[I]`.
 Also `matrix_element` for 2D arrays/lists.
 I noted this in this [example code](#planner-and-constraint-example-traveling-salesperson).

-hakank4: See the comment above on this.
+hakank4x: See the comment above on this.
+DS: Edited.

 # Debugging